 keyring unlock

 Unlock a specified keyring that has been locked due to reaching the consecutive failed login limit (10 attempts).
-The Crypto Officer for the partition used to create the keyring must provide authentication.
+The Crypto Officer for the cluster partition (see The Cluster Partition) must provide authentication.

-NOTE Thales requires minimum Luna Appliance Software 7.8.5 with the lnh_cluster-1.0.4 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.7.2 to use clusters in production environments.
+NOTE Thales requires minimum Luna Appliance Software 7.8.5 with the lnh_cluster-1.0.4 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.7.2 to use clusters in production environments, or minimum Luna Appliance Software 7.9.0 with the lnh_cluster-1.0.5 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.8.0 to migrate keys from Luna application partitions.

 >If the KRCO password is 16 characters or shorter, the keyring is locked after 10 failed login attempts and must be unlocked before it can be used again: